MarcusE1W/absolute-beginner/content/post/man-markdown.md

 There are many header sections, that can be used.
 Only NAME is seen as mandatory.

 NAME - The name and a short description of the programme SYNOPSIS - A short summary how to use the programme. e.g.: `pandoc [options] [input-file]...` DESCRIPTION - Description of the programme
 OPTIONS - description of options
 RETURN VALUE - return values of programme once it terminates EXAMPLES - always good to give some examples
 NOTES - Additional info
 SEE ALSO - reference to other related programmes AUTHOR - as in author of the programme
 HISTORY - of the programme if that is helpful

 It is absolutely fine to use only some of these headers like for example: NAME, SYNOPSIS, OPTIONS or any other combination.
 Remember that NAME is expected.

+## Useful links:

+- A good introduction into [man pages](https://www.cyberciti.biz/faq/linux-unix-creating-a-manpage/)

 # Creating a man page from a GitHub README.md